The majority of experienced cannabis users develop marijuana tolerance at some point.

 There are thousands of strains out there, with different THC to CBD ratios and different terpene profiles.
 Try something new and different.
 Check out strains with different potencies and explore what your budtender has to offer you.

 Whether you want to relieve anxiety, pain or depression, the right strain is out there.
 Use our online tool to narrow the search.

-If you are working on lowering your marijuana tolerance maybe it’s time to try some CBD strains.
-Although CBD diminishes the psychoactive effects of THC, you will not feel that buzz in your head as you normally would.
+If you are working on lowering your marijuana tolerance, maybe it’s time to try some CBD strains.
+Since CBD diminishes the psychoactive effects of THC, you will not feel that buzz in your head as you normally would.